 SLA & SLS Prototyping

-SLA and SLS models typically have layer thicknesses of + .3mm with a lateral deviation of + .1mm.
+SLA and SLS models typically have layer thicknesses of .3mm with a lateral deviation of .1mm.
 Finer tolerances than this can easily be achieved with post machining per customer requirements.
-Please see here for more information on the tolerance guide for information about our capabilities and plastic materials available.
+See our tolerance guide for information about our capabilities and plastic materials available.

 Are you ready to start your next project?

 Our technicians are experts at optimizing designs for manufacturing and will provide you with this support when you request your free quote.
 Contact us to see if SLA or SLS printed prototypes are the right methods for your next project.